Vasily Grossman

 Vasily Semyonovich Grossman (Васи́лий Семёнович Гро́ссман; 12 December [O.S.
 29 November] 1905 – 14 September 1964) was a Soviet writer and journalist.
 Born to a Jewish family in Ukraine, then part of the Russian Empire, Grossman trained as a chemical engineer at Moscow State University, earning the nickname Vasya-khimik ("Vasya the Chemist") because of his diligence as a student.
 Upon graduation, he took a job in Stalino (now Donetsk) in the Donets Basin.
 In the 1930s he changed careers and began writing full-time, publishing a number of short stories and several novels.

 At the outbreak of the Second World War, Grossman was engaged as a war correspondent by the Red Army newspaper Krasnaya Zvezda; he wrote first-hand accounts of the battles of Moscow, Stalingrad, Kursk, and Berlin.
 Grossman's eyewitness reports of a Nazi extermination camp, following the discovery of Treblinka, were among the earliest accounts of a Nazi death camp by a reporter.

 There is some dispute over the extent of the state repression Grossman endured after the war.
-While he was never arrested, his two major literary works (Life and Fate and Everything Flows) were censored by Nikita Khrushchev's government as unacceptably anti-Soviet.
-At the time of Grossman's death from stomach cancer in 1964, these books remained unreleased.
-Hidden copies were eventually smuggled out of the Soviet Union by a network of dissidents, including Andrei Sakharov and Vladimir Voinovich, and first published in the West in 1980, before appearing in the Soviet Union in 1988.
+While he was never arrested, his two major literary works (Life and Fate and Everything Flows) were censored by Nikita Khrushchev's government as anti-Soviet.
+At the time of Grossman's death from kidney cancer in 1964, these books remained unreleased.
+Copies were eventually smuggled out of the Soviet Union by a network of dissidents, including Andrei Sakharov and Vladimir Voinovich, and first published in the West in 1980, before appearing in the Soviet Union in 1988.